 - Be prepared to handle cancellation fees: In addition to the wedding package and your personal travel, your guests will incur cancellation fees as well.
 For your guests without trip insurance, it will be a total loss.
 For guests with insurance, they will receive a refund less the cost of the insurance.
 When a wedding is cancelled, the couple typically cover any financial losses for their guests.
 If you have a group contract, there may be group cancellation penalties as well.
 Your travel consultant can help you determine the total amount of the damages and let your guests know what to expect.
 Your guests will undoubtedly have questions about this.
 We can help understand what to expect.

-Calling off a wedding, even when you’re sure it’s the right thing to do, is still one of the hardest things you’ll ever have to do.
+Calling off your destination wedding, even when you’re sure it’s the right thing to do, is still one of the hardest things you’ll ever have to do.
 Please don’t hesitate to reach out if we can assist.